2007 Michigan Wolverines football team: Minnesota

 Despite a slow start and two early turnovers, the Wolverines extended their win streak to seven without Chad Henne or Mike Hart.
 After a Minnesota field goal, Minnesota's Dominique Barber recovered one of Ryan Mallett's three fumbles and returned it for a touchdown.
 Despite that, the Wolverines held the Gophers to just 231 yards and 3 offensive points all game.
 Michigan's Brandon Minor and Carlos Brown both ran for over 100 yards, meaning up until this game Michigan has had a back go over 100 yards in every match up.
 Mario Manningham had his fourth straight 100+ yard game.

 Michigan State

-Led by Chad Henne's four touchdown passes, Michigan rallied to defeat Michigan State 28–24.
-Down 24-14 in the fourth quarter, Michigan began an 80-yard drive which was later capped by Henne's third touchdown pass, this time to Adrian Arrington.
-After Michigan's defense forced a 3-and-out, their offense went back to work.
-In Michigan State territory facing a 3rd and 12, Henne found Mario Manningham in the endzone, giving Michigan a 28–24 lead.
-Michigan State's final drive stalled after QB Brian Hoyer's 4th-and-18 pass fell incomplete.
-Henne took a knee to run out the clock and seal the victory.
+On November 3, 2007, Michigan defeated Michigan State, 28-24, at Spartan Stadium in East Lansing, Michigan.
+It was the 100th game in the Michigan–Michigan State football rivalry and Michigan's sixth consecutive victory over Michigan State.
+Mark Dantonio's was in his first year as Michigan State's head coach.

+On the opening drive of the game, the Spartans scored on a 36-yard field goal by Brett Swenson.
+Michigan took the lead with a 62-yard drive, including a 37-yard run by Mike Hart and concluding with an 11-yard touchdown pass from Chad Henne to Mario Manningham with 3:54 remaining in the first quarter.
+After Michigan safety Jamar Adams intercepted a Brian Hoyer pass, the Wolverines extended their lead with a 42-yard drive, including a 32-yard run by Hart and a five-yard touchdown pass from Henne to Carson Butler with 12:46 remaining in the half.
+Michigan led, 14-3, at halftime.

+In the second half, the Spartans scored 21 unanswered points to take a 24-14 lead.
+The Spartan touchdowns were as follows: